Remittance: Economic benefits for developing countries

 The extent to which remittances produce benefits for developing countries is argued.

 World Bank economists contend that remittance receivers' higher propensity to own a bank account means that remittances can promote access to financial services for the sender and recipient, claimed to be an essential aspect of leveraging remittances to promote economic development.
-For example, in Armenia, which has one of the highest remittance to GDP ratios, studies suggest that those households which receive remittances have a higher propensity to save, however, as opposed to some theoretic frameworks, these savings are not used to leverage borrowing more from the financial system as a way to grow their businesses.
+For example, in Armenia, which has a high remittance to GDP ratio (7−8%), studies suggest that those households which receive remittances have a higher propensity to save, however, as opposed to some theoretic frameworks, these savings are not used to leverage borrowing more from the financial system as a way to grow their businesses.
 Other studies suggest that another channel through which remittances can foster economic growth is a household investment.
 For instance, the study conducted in South Caucasus reveals that in Armenia having a migrant household member is associated with a higher probability of establishing a family business by that household.
 Thus, the remittances sent by migrants can potentially encourage domestic investment, ensuring economic growth.
 However, new findings for Armenia suggest that remittances help potential migrants to ease the migration process, serving as a resource rather than as a contractual tool between migrants and non-migrants.
 It is concluded that remittances drastically shift emigration intentions upward.
 The need for remittances, and the ability and the strength of the migrant social capital (or the network) are factors which jointly determine emigration intentions.
 Meanwhile, critical migration scholars have expressed concern about the ability of remittances to address the structural causes of economic underdevelopment and see an increasing policy emphasis on finance as symptomatic of a paradigmatic shift towards a 'self-help development' that burdens the poor.

 Remittances are generally thought to be counter-cyclical.
 The stability of remittance flows amidst financial crises and economic downturns make them a reliable source of foreign exchange earnings for developing countries.
 As migrant remittances are sent cumulatively over the years and not only by new migrants, remittances are able to be persistent over time.
 This is particularly true of remittances sent by circular migrants, migrant workers who move back and forth between their home and host countries in a temporary and repetitive manner.
 At the state level, countries with diversified migration destinations are likely to have more sustainable remittance flows.

 From a macroeconomic perspective, there is no conclusive relationship between remittances and GDP growth.
 While remittances can boost aggregate demand and thereby spur economic activity, other research indicates that remittances may also have adverse macroeconomic impacts by increasing income inequality and reducing labour supply among recipient countries.

 The World Bank and the Bank for International Settlements have developed international standards for remittance services.